garghi2000/Field_Emission_Imaging_Contrast_and_Resolution/README.md

 ## Content
 The repository is divided in two sections:
+* Manual: a pdf user guide to explain the algorithm of the functions;
 * Functions: UI functions used for analysing and processing images;
 * Scripts: some codes which load the chosen images and call the UI functions for data analysis.